 Pennsylvania’s hunters and anglers have an important opportunity to conserve more critical streams.
 If we don’t speak up, these exceptional waterways could easily be degraded and eventually lost to pollution.

-This blog was originally posted in November 2019, and has been updated for a new PFBC comment period.
+This blog was originally posted in November 2019, and has been updated to reflect new public comment periods.
 Photos by Derek Eberly.